jank-lang/jank/README.md

 # The jank programming language [![codecov](https://codecov.io/gh/jank-lang/jank/branch/main/graph/badge.svg)](https://codecov.io/gh/jank-lang/jank) [![Sponsor](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&link=https://github.com/sponsors/jeaye&color=red)](https://github.com/sponsors/jeaye)

-jank is a Clojure dialect which aims to offer the best of both worlds: dynamic and static.
-For both of these worlds, jank uses a single runtime, so the transition from one to the other is not only seamless, it can be gradual.
+jank is a general-purpose programming language which embraces the interactive, functional, value-oriented nature of Clojure, the desire for native compilation and minimal runtimes of C++, and the gradual, structural typing of languages like TypeScript. jank aims to be strongly compatible with Clojure.
+While Clojure's default host is the JVM and its interop is with Java, jank's host is LLVM and its interop is with C++ or LLVM IR.

 https://jank-lang.org